 Soil Erosion

 Your foundation helps itself stay balanced with the soil that surrounds your home.
 If there is constantly a large amount of water seeping into the soil and then dissipating, that soil is going to be displaced and affect your foundation’s balance.
+Excess water can wash away soil from around the foundation, leading to instability and potential settlement issues.
+Additionally, dirt and debris can contribute to drainage problems, causing water to pool and further erode the soil near your home.
 Soil erosion is often the result of a poor wet-dry cycle.
 You can help out by lightly watering the ground around your foundation occasionally but remember: There are many different types of soil out there, so do your research and learn what type of soil your house is sitting on since they all have different water absorption and expansion rates, among other characteristics.

 Soil Flooding

 If you live in an area that is prone to flooding, you can help your foundation avoid most of the worst of it by installing flood vents, a sump pump, or a sump pit, which will prevent water from accumulating for too long and damaging the concrete.
+During heavy rain or flooding events, water often pools around the foundation, increasing the risk of soil saturation and foundation problems.
 You can also seal your basement to prevent water from infiltrating it and causing structural damage to the foundation from the inside.

 Signs of Poor Exterior Drainage